MukurtuCMS/mukurtudocs/docs/source/migration/03Pre-Migration.md

 6) Scald authors field
    - The Scald "Authors" (scald_authors) field will not be migrated to Mukurtu 4.
 We are not aware of any Mukurtu sites actively using this field.
    - No action is required.

-## Update Mukurtu 3

-You will need to update your Mukurtu 3 site to the most current release [version 3.0.7](https://github.com/MukurtuCMS/mukurtucms/releases/tag/3.0.7) to enable the new pre-migration tools.
-This process is the same as previous updates.

-If you are hosting with Reclaim Hosting, see these instructions to update your site: [Updating a Reclaim Hosted Mukurtu CMS Site](https://mukurtu.org/support/updating-a-reclaim-hosted-mukurtu-cms-site/)

 ## Run the pre-migration report